 If we allow redemptions, you will need to provide a withdrawal notice in a form approved by us - which is irrevocable once given.
 If we allow redemptions, the relevant form will be available from carbonfund.co.nz.
 If you invest through an administration service, you will need to request a withdrawal by following the process the provider of that service has.
 They will be able to provide you with details of that process.
-If we allow redemptions the minimum withdrawal amounts as disclosed in the PDS will apply and withdrawals will be processed in accordance with the Trust Deed.
+If we allow redemptions the conditions referred to in the PDS will apply and withdrawals will be processed in accordance with the Trust Deed.